 The overall quality of a student’s writing in a given course is ranked on a four-point scale:

 Excellent: Outstanding work.
 The student writes as well as the top 5% of CC students.
 The writer's argument or point is clear, focused, coherent.
 She/he establishes context, purpose, point of view.
 Paragraphs are logical, coherent, unified, developed, with appropriate evidence.
 The writer keeps related words and ideas together, defines terms, elaborates on general or abstract terms, explains essential concepts.
 She/he uses clear sentence structure and idiomatic English, has control over grammar and diction.
 There are no significant mechanical errors.

 Inadequate: Insufficiently coherent work.
 The writer has trouble establishing context, purpose, or point of view.
 She/he may not have a clear main idea or may attempt to present too many unrelated, general ideas.
 Individual paragraphs are fragmented; there are few real connections between paragraphs.
 The writer uses virtually no evidence to support her/his ideas.
-Individual sentences may be short and choppy, long and incoherent, or even incomplete.
-The writer has extremely poor control or sentence structure, grammar, and diction.
+Individual sentences may be short and choppy, long and incoherent, or incomplete.
+The writer has poor control of sentence structure, grammar, and diction.
 Her/his word choice is unidiomatic.
 Mechanical errors abound.